hugokernel/esphome-rain-detector/README.md

   * [The list is long](https://esphome.io/)

-As you can see on the introduction picture, the module is installed in a waterproof box (whose screws have completely oxidized despite everything) attached to the end of a mast hung on the top of the weather station but the device is totally independent and could have been installed somewhere else.
+As you can see on the introduction picture, the module is installed in a waterproof box (whose screws have completely oxidized despite everything) attached to the end of a mast on top of the weather station. attached to the top of the weather station but the device is totally independent and could have been installed elsewhere.

 ### Installation